fbpx/docs/en-US/intro/getting_started.md

 Let's create our first Chiχ project!

-After you've install the fbpx cli, you can test it by writing your first .fbp file.
+After you've installed the fbpx cli, you can test it by writing your first .fbp file.

 Open a blank file with an .fbp extension. e.g. `hello_world.fbp`